RforOperations2023/mgermai2-HW2/README.md

 Given more time, there are a few improvements I would make:

 * For the `Top Dog Breeds by Zip Code` plot, I would dynamically make new plots for each zip code that the user selected.
 For example, I the single plot that currently displays is data from a single user-input zip code.
 This improvement would make it so that a user could select multiple zip codes, and a plot would dynamically generate on the page for each zip code, up to a certain amount.
-* I would implement the [scales](https://scales.r-lib.org/) package, particularly on the x-axes that involves years.
+* I would implement the [scales](https://scales.r-lib.org/) package, particularly on the x-axes that involve years.
 * I would implement dynamic numeric-based boxes/gauges, rather than the static ones that are currently in the app.